 RELATED: Tips and Tricks for Freezing Milk

-I don’t know about you, but no matter how long I am gone, home is ALWAYS sweet to come home t, even if you do have dirty laundry is piled up, suitcases to unpack and souvenirs to hand out.
+I don’t know about you, but no matter how long I am gone, home is ALWAYS sweet to come home to.
+Even if you do have dirty laundry piled up, suitcases to unpack and souvenirs to hand out.

 Some things to prepare for when you get HOME from your vacation:

 Have a prepared meal on hand for when you return.
 Last thing you’ll want to do after traveling all day is cook.
 If you’re arriving home around dinner time, have something readily available to cook fast.
 Make a double batch of Tuna Casserole before you leave and freeze the second pan full.
 Pop it in the oven when you get home and voila!
 Dinner is served.